mattl1598/Project-Bookworm/writeup.md

 #### Objects:
 Objects are callable by any other part of the code where the modules are imported.

-Some objects that I've implemented are:
+Some objects that I have implemented include:
 * Entry form object
 * book details object
 * Homepage object